 Let me just hit this one head on.
 What is important to you RIGHT NOW?
 Do you really want to be out of debt and on your way to total financial freedom?
 If so, then your best “investment” while you’re in debt is to put all your efforts into getting out of debt.
 I don’t care if you’re at retirement age or not.
 If you have debt, focusing your energies on getting out of debt is the best way to invest your money.
 PERIOD.
 Real estate is always a good investment.
 Tembusu Grand is situated on the site of the site itself, which was the former Katong Student Hostel on Jalan Tembusu.
 Whether you’re past the magic age of 65 or not, becoming debt free still dramatically reduces your monthly income needs because without debt, you don’t have debt payments!
 Without debt payments, you are much less restricted on what you must do with your income.
 Read real estate market news and then think about it with me for a bit.
 If you have a credit card debt of $10,000 at an interest rate of 21% (which is pretty standard; it is even higher for many cards), then you’re losing $2,100 per year just to have that debt out there.
-I know that oversimplifies the math, but as confirmed by Motley Fool Rule Breakers reviews, it makes my point – if you had your choice of paying off that $10,000 this year or investing $10,000 in the stock market, which would you choose?
+I know that oversimplifies the math, but if you had your choice of paying off that $10,000 this year or investing $10,000 in the stock market, which would you choose?
 This is not a trick question!
 You know you’d be “earning” 21% by paying off that credit card.
 Who knows what you’d get in the stock market.
 I’ll take a guaranteed 21% return over the unknowns of the stock market any day of the week.